Login

 Effects on the Fascia

 The Lateral Line (LL) is involved with stability.
-Specifically, it is used in keeping the body stable with side to side movements.
+Specifically, it is used in keeping the body stable with side-to-side movements.
 By bending sideways, you activate the LL.
 The fascia that moves up the spine is engaged in a contraction and stretching phase as well.

 Lateral Line Sides